Mistakes I Made When Using Chalk Paint.

-These are my personal mistakes I’ve made when using chalk paint.
+These are the personal mistakes I’ve made when using chalk paint.

 Mistake No. 1 was buying a cheap roller and brush.